Dynamical Tidal Response of Schwarzschild Black Holes: Warm-up: Dynamical scalar response

 Since the right-hand side of~\eqref{eq:psi_eq} starts at order $\epsilon^2$, both $\phi^{(0)}$ and $\phi^{(1)}$ solve the homogeneous equation.
 This equation is Legendre's differential equation, so the solutions can be written in terms of the Legendre polynomials $P_\ell(x)$ and $Q_\ell(x)$.\footnote{We are using the definition of $Q_\ell(x)$ with argument $x>1$.
 That is,

 See also~\eqref{Qell} in Appendix~\ref{app:scalarkl}.} We can therefore parameterize them as

-for some integration constants $b_1^{(k)}$ and $b_2^{(k)}$.\footnote{The constants $b_1^{(k)}$ and $b_2^{(k)}$ are $\ell$-dependent, as we will explicitly see in some examples below. } These can be determined by matching the perturbative solutions $\phi_\ell^{(0)}(x)$ and $\phi_\ell^{(1)}(x)$ to the near-zone solution~\eqref{phiNZ0} across the boundary at $r=r_s$.
-To this end, it is useful to recall the asymptotic behavior of the Legendre polynomials near $x = 1$ (see e.g.,~\cite{NIST:DLMF,Magnus:1966}):
+for some integration constants $b_1^{(k)}$ and $b_2^{(k)}$.\footnote{The constants $b_1^{(k)}$ and $b_2^{(k)}$ are $\ell$-dependent, as we will explicitly see in some examples below. } These can be determined by matching the perturbative solutions $\phi_\ell^{(0)}(x)$ and $\phi_\ell^{(1)}(x)$ to the near-zone solution~\eqref{phiNZ0} across the boundary at $r=r_s$.\footnote{{As noted in~\cite{Unruh:1976fm}, formally the approximations that we have made to define the Near and Intermediate zones have no region of overlap.
+Nevertheless, this does not preclude us from matching across their interface~\cite{RWhite}.}} To this end, it is useful to recall the asymptotic behavior of the Legendre polynomials near $x = 1$ (see e.g.,~\cite{NIST:DLMF,Magnus:1966}):

 where $H_\ell$ is the harmonic number, $H_\ell\equiv \sum_{k=1}^\ell \frac{1}{k}=\gamma_E+\psi(\ell+1)$, with $\psi(z)\equiv \Gamma'(z)/\Gamma(z)$ the digamma function, and $\gamma_E$ the Euler--Mascheroni constant.